freealise/fretboard/README.md

 make it the size of ukulele

 waveform change with impulse response by x or radius touch instead of math
+initially noise comb filtered with same convolver, effect is on next note

 reverb (drawn waveform / recorded impulse response; from 3D model / pano with convolver / delays or AI ? https://www.google.com/search?q=3d+mesh+to+impulse+response)
 pull tabs and chords from Ultimate Guitar or elsewhere and average versions with AI ?